Singapore SME Compliance Requirements: Complete 2026 Regulatory Guide

 - Comply with the Do Not Call Registry for marketing

-Fines of up to S$1 million or 10% of annual turnover (whichever is higher) for organisations with annual turnover exceeding S$10 million.
+Fines up to S$1 million or 10% of annual turnover (whichever is higher) for larger organisations.
 See our detailed penalties guide.

-Start with the PDPA Compliance Checklist to assess your current status.
+Run through the PDPA Compliance Checklist to assess where you stand.

 2. Employment Act

 The Employment Act is Singapore's primary employment legislation.
-Since the 2019 amendments, it covers all employees under a contract of service (with limited exceptions).
+Since the 2019 amendments, it covers essentially all employees under a contract of service.

 Key Obligations

-- Salary payment: Pay within 7 days of the end of each salary period
+- Salary: Pay within 7 days of salary period end

-- Working hours: Maximum 44 hours per week (or 48 with a shorter day)
+- Working hours: Maximum 44 hours/week (or 48 with shorter day)

-- Public holidays: 11 gazetted public holidays per year
+- Public holidays: 11 gazetted days per year

-- Key Employment Terms (KETs): Written KETs must be provided within 14 days of starting work
+- Key Employment Terms (KETs): Written KETs within 14 days of start date

-Fines of up to S$5,000 per offence, and repeat offenders may face imprisonment.
+Fines up to S$5,000 per offence.
 MOM actively investigates complaints.

 3. Workplace Safety and Health Act (WSHA)

-The WSHA requires every employer to ensure workplace safety and health as far as reasonably practicable.
+The WSHA requires every employer to ensure workplace safety as far as reasonably practicable.
+Yes, even offices.

 Key Obligations